-It is every company’s goal to get a good conversion on their leads, which is why companies employ metrics to monitor the effectiveness of their lead generation strategies.
+Every company’s goal to get a good conversion on their leads, which is why companies employ metrics to monitor the effectiveness of their lead generation strategies.
 But is your companies numbers standing up to industry standards?
 Can your sales still stay ahead of your lead generation expenses?

-The important thing to monitor is if your conversions are keeping up with industry standards.
+The vital thing to monitor is if your conversions are keeping up with industry standards.
 Juxtaposing your results to that of the industry can tell you whether or not your teams and strategies are working.
 If your numbers fall under the industry standard, it allows for a clear picture on where your company is struggling and focus on implementing new strategies for success.

 Importance of Measuring Success